karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 #### From Notebook to Static WebAssembly Assets

-Marimo can export a notebook as a self-contained WASM application:
+marimo can export a notebook as a self-contained WASM application:

 ```bash
 marimo export html-wasm notebook.py -o dist/notebook.html --mode run
 ```
 <br>
-The output is a static directory with an `index.html`, the notebook code, and the assets needed by the Marimo WASM runtime.
+The output is a static directory with an `index.html`, the notebook code, and the assets needed by the marimo WASM runtime.
 We serve this from Spring Boot as static content, protected behind Spring Security's OAuth2 login flow.

 ```java